-Today, in stark contrast to just a decade ago, virtual teams consider having employees located in time zones far removed from one another (such as California, Ireland and India) as a competitive advantage rather than a disadvantage.
+The proliferation of digital technologies has dramatically changed the nature of work in groups.
+These technologies, as described previously, have the potential to provide many benefits to groups by linking people who have common goals and interests but are separated in time and space.
+They may enable organizations to develop effective teams from workers who are geographically distributed.
+Today, in stark contrast to just a decade ago, organizations consider having employees located in time zones far removed from one another (such as California, Ireland and India) as a competitive advantage rather than a disadvantage.
 Members of distributed work teams can work round the clock in order to meet the competitive demands of a global marketplace.
 In some cases the members of these teams are 'e-lancers' (electronic freelancers) who coalesce on a short-term project and then disperse.
 In other cases, the technologies have the potential to enable the organization to hire and retain the best people, regardless of location (Townsend et al., 1996).
 These changes have led scholars to call for a reconceptualization of groups as much more fluid, dynamic, multiplex and activity based (Goodman and Wilson, 2000).

 Clearly these new technologies have the potential to nurture a team by linking the members not only to one another but also to a large number of internal and external knowledge repositories.
-Conceptually, therefore, it is increasingly useful to consider the group and its members as a network of agents, where some of the agents are human agents while others are non-human agents (such as knowledge repositories. avatars and webbots).
-Human agents communicate with one another by retrieving and allocating information relevant to their collective tasks.
+Conceptually, therefore, it is increasingly useful to consider the group and its members as a network of agents, where some of the agents are human agents while others are non-hurnan agents (such as knowledge repositories, avatars and webbots).
+Hurnan agents communicate with one another by retrieving and allocating information relevant to their collective tasks.
 An increasingly vexing question that group members face in this networked environment is not which medium to use (as was addressed by earlier theories of media choice), but rather which agent to use.

-Groups and the media they use can be usefully reconceptualized as a knowledge network.
+Groups and the media they use can be usefully reconceptualized as a knowledge network (Contractor and Monge, 2002; Katz et al., 2004, 2005; Monge and Contractor, 2003).
 A network is made up of a set of nodes and relations between these nodes.
-The nodes that contain the knowledge can be people. databases, computer files or other forms of repositories.
+The nodes that contain the knowledge can be people, databases, data files or other forms of repositories.
 The relations are the communication relations (that is, publishing, retrieving, allocating) among the nodes.
-The location of knowledge within this network of agents can vary along a continuum from centralized. where knowledge resides with only one agent, to distributed, where knowledge exists among many agents (Farace et al., 1977).
+The location of knowledge within this network of agents can vary along a continuum from centralized, where knowledge resides with only one agent, to distributed, where knowledge exists among many agents (Farace et al., 1977).
 Distributed knowledge may refer to the parts of a larger knowledge base, each possessed by separate actors within the network.
-In this form of distributed knowledge, actors bring relatively unique. non-redundant knowledge which enables a collective to accomplish complex tasks.
+In this form of distributed knowledge, actors bring relatively unique, nonredundant knowledge that enables a collective to accomplish complex tasks.
 Distributed knowledge occurs at many levels in the empirical world, including work groups, large-scale project teams, and interorganizational strategic alliances.
 Alternatively, distributed knowledge may refer to the flow or diffusion of knowledge, which increases the level of knowledge among all actors.